 Understanding the Organizational Budgeting Process

-Financial budgeting is essentially a tactical implementation of a business plan that is designed to achieve business goals outlined in the strategy.
+Financial budgeting is essentially a tactical implementation of a business plan that is designed to achieve the business goals outlined in the strategy.
 The goals of the budgeting process are listed below:

 Helps in the planning of business operations:

 managers can use budgets to monitor and plan for changes in the business processes.
-The budgeting process also allows managers to find effective solutions for the issues when they arise.
+The budgeting process also allows managers to find effective solutions for issues when they arise.
 Budgets provide a historical reference to be used for future planning

 Coordinate organizational activities:

 the budgeting process helps managers build strong relationships with other parts of the operation and understand how various teams and departments interact and how their interaction supports overall organizational success.

 Communication of organizational goals:

 having a clear financial budget communicates the organizational goals down to individual employees.
 Once individual employees become aware of organizational goals, plans, and initiatives, they become more accountable for implementing them.
 A clear budget refines organizational goals and reflects realistic resource availability.

 the actual spending can be compared with the budgeted amount, which provides insights into where the actual spending is happening.
 Monitoring the spending provides better control over finances.
 Awareness of where the money is being spent helps individuals use funds efficiently and judiciously.
 Effective budgeting provides accurate information that helps adjust, analyze, and evaluate programs & activities.